Parque Marquette

 An annual Chicago rite.

 We interrupt the regularly scheduled blog post to remind you to buy your Chicago city sticker.
 If you haven’t already, PLEASE buy your city sticker now.
-Or you will be ticketed and fined and charged a late fee AND you will still have to buy a Chicago city sticker if you live in Chicago.
-And don’t expect any mercy from the Chicago Police because they, too, have to buy city sticker for all their vehicles.
+Or you will be ticketed, fined, and charged a late fee, AND you will still have to buy a Chicago city sticker if you live in Chicago.
+And don’t expect any mercy from the Chicago Police because they, too, must buy a city sticker for all their vehicles.
 If they don’t, they will be suspended for three days without pay.
 Their personal vehicles are policed by the police police.
-Someone has to police the police!
+Someone must police the police!

 This year, I went to the Chicago City Clerk’s office on the first possible day to purchase my city sticker.
 I don’t want to be driving around without a valid city sticker and risk getting a ticket.
 It’s cheaper to buy a city sticker right away.
 Anyway, I couldn’t believe how long the line was at the City Clerk at 48th and Kedzie.
 And most of the people waiting in line were Mexican.
 I waited an hour and a half to buy my city sticker!
 But I was among the first Chicagoans to buy their city stickers.